SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 - scan the packed path and draw streams
 - build path and clip metadata
 - bin work into tiles
+- allocate sparse per-path row metadata from clipped draw bounds
+- discover each sparse row's active x span and carried backdrop
+- allocate sparse path tiles only for the touched row spans
 - count and allocate segment storage
 - write the tile-relative segment work consumed by the fine pass